dask/dask/docs/source/index.rst

 Dask use cases
 ==============

-The types of users who are likely to find dask most useful are as follows:

-* **Library developers:** Projects like `xray`_ (climate science) and `scikit-image`_ use dask to accelerate interactive analysis of large datasets in their domains.
+* **Scientific computing library developers:** Projects like `xray`_ and `scikit-image`_ use dask.array for fast interactive analysis of large numeric datasets.
-* **Dask-array users:** Many users leverage the dask.array abstraction within dask.
+* **Users with large unstructured or semi-structured data:** Dask.bag excels at processing large JSON blobs and log files.
+* **Users scaling pandas-like data analysis to large datasets:** Dask.dataframe implements a part of the pandas interface, and can process data files larger than available memory.
-* **Algorithm developers:** Academics design complex algorithms and need a way to implement them; dask provides a testbed for them in applications such as linear algebra, optimization, and machine learning.
-They want to work directly with dask graphs or dask.imperative, eschewing the higher level collections.
+* **Algorithm developers:** Working directly with dask graphs or dask.imperative is an excellent way to implement and test new algorithms in fields such as linear algebra, optimization, and machine learning.
-* **Users with large datasets needing pandas-like processing:** Dask.dataframe is useful to process data files that are larger than can fit in available memory.
-  NOTE: dask covers part, but not all, of the `pandas`_ API.
-* **Multiprocessing users:** Some people are using dask.bag to process large dumps of log files.

 Dask user intro
 ===============